-How to entice visitors of your site into clicking the Call-To-Action button and purchasing your product or service?
+How to entice your website visitors into clicking the call-to-action button and purchasing your product or service?
 Now, that’s the million-dollar question.

 Quite the opposite, there’s more to that than meets the unsuspecting eye, so let’s scratch the surface and see what some basic rules are.

 “Buy now!” is one of the most common examples of a CTA, and although we can’t exactly say that it’s something to write home about, it’s OK to use it from time to time.

 Still, more elaborate and specific wording can actually make a big difference.
 The more precise, detailed, and creative you are, the more effective your CTAs will be.

 It’s essential to create a clear and concise message that will tell your audience what exactly you want them to do next.
 Not only will a well-crafted CTA attract the right customers, but it will also prevent the wrong users from clicking.

 1. Use Imperatives!

 Coming up with punchy copy consisting of no more than 35 characters is quite a challenge, but here’s the first tip: